Crypto

 Notes

-- The CLI uses the wallet-derived X25519 algorithm: the Ed25519 signing key is converted to an X25519 key deterministically.
+- The CLI uses the wallet-derived Ed25519-to-X25519 algorithm: the Ed25519 signing key is converted to an X25519 key deterministically.
 This means any wallet can encrypt/decrypt without a separate key registration step.

 - The sender is included as a reader by default, so you can decrypt messages you sent.